artghieri/A-Introduction-to-Python-3/guide.md

 'foal'
 ```

+In this example, the letter `"f"` is concatenated with the slice of `word[1:]`, which includes everything from index 1 onwards.
+This creates a new string `"foal"`, leaving the original string `"goal"` unchanged.

+Thus, while you can create new strings based on existing ones, the original string remains unchanged.

+#

-## Manipulate Strings With Methods
+### Manipulate Strings With Methods

-Strings come bundled with special functions called string methods that can be used to work with and manipulate strings.
-There are numerous string methods available, but we’ll focus on some of the most commonly used ones.
+Strings in Python come with various built-in methods that allow you to manipulate and interact with them in different ways.
+While there are many string methods available, we will focus on some of the most commonly used ones to demonstrate how they work.

-### Converting String Case
+#### Converting String Case

-In Python, strings are objects, and they come with a variety of built-in methods that you can use to manipulate them.
-The `.lower()` , `.upper()` and `.capitalize()` methods are three examples of such string methods.
+In Python, strings are objects, and you can call methods on them to alter their behavior.
+Some of the most useful methods for changing case include `.lower()`, `.upper()`, and `.capitalize()`:

 - The `.lower()` method converts all characters in a string to **lowercase**.
 - The `.upper()` method converts all characters in a string to **uppercase**.
-- The `.capitalize()` method converts the first letter of each word in a string to **uppercase**.
+- The `.capitalize()` method converts the **first letter** of the string to **uppercase** and all other letters to **lowercase**.

-> ***Note:** The dot (.) signifies to Python that what follows is the name of a method - in this case, the lower() method.*
+> ***Note:** The dot (`.`) before a method name indicates that the function is being called on the object that precedes it, the string.*

+#### Example

 ```python
 name = "Jean-luc picard"